coffeedoc/codo/README.md

 Issues hosted at [GitHub Issues](https://github.com/netzpirat/codo/issues).

-The codo specs are template based, so make sure you provide a code snippet that can be added as failing spec to the project when reporting an issue with parsing your CoffeeScript code.
+The Codo specs are template based, so make sure you provide a code snippet that can be added as failing spec to the project when reporting an issue with parsing your CoffeeScript code.

-_You can check if some parsing errors have occured by running codo in verbose mode._
+_You can check if some parsing errors have occurred by running Codo in verbose mode._

 ## Development